top of page

 Bus in Newburgh

-A survey in 2018 asked residents to give their thoughts on travel habits and about public transport in particular.
+A survey in 2018 asked residents to give their views on transport to and from Newburgh.
 A third of the town responded with robust commentary on the state of the public bus.

 "Buses aren’t very often and take a very long time for a simple journey".